stephbuon/digital-history/hist3368-week10-word-embeddings/archive/README.md

-This folder contains the word2vec-style Notebooks.
+This folder contains the word2vec, analogy-style problems.

 ## Configuring your session on M2